brimdata/zed-sample-data/zeek/README.md

-A Zed [output check](https://github.com/brimdata/zed/blob/main/scripts/output-check.sh) test runs each time new code is committed to the project to ensure that no unintended changes are introduced to the output format.
+A Zed [output check](https://github.com/brimdata/zed/blob/main/scripts/output-check.sh) test runs each time new code is committed to the project to ensure that no unintended changes are introduced to the output formats.

 # Origin/License